News and Updates

-Congratulations on being a member of APERS.
-The employees of the Arkansas Public Employees Retirement System (APERS) are committed to ensuring that your membership rights are guaranteed, but you must also contribute to the partnership by meeting your responsibilities that include:
+Congratulations on being a member of the Arkansas Public Employees Retirement System (APERS).
+Our staff is committed to ensuring that your membership rights are guaranteed, but you must also contribute to our partnership by meeting your responsibilities, including

-- Reviewing your annual benefit statement from APERS, and inform us (in writing) of any incorrect information (e.g. name, date of birth, spouse, service, etc.).
+- Reviewing your annual benefit statement from APERS and informing us in writing of any errors (e.g. your name, address, date of birth, service, etc.).

-- Reading the handbooks, newsletters and other information materials provided by APERS.
+- Reading the handbooks, newsletters and other materials provided by APERS.

-- Informing APERS if you have changes (e.g. address, family status of marriage or divorce, beneficiary, etc.) even if you leave covered employment.
+- Informing APERS if your status or situation changes (e.g. change of address, marital status, beneficiary, etc.) even if you leave covered employment.

 - Sharing your benefit information with your family.

-- Administering retirement benefits to each eligible member of the Arkansas Public Employees Retirement System.
+- Administering retirement benefits to each eligible member of APERS.

-- Providing handbooks, which contain information regarding your benefits.
+- Providing handbooks that contain information regarding your benefits.

 - Keeping you informed of your benefit rights and options.

-- Keeping you updated on legislative changes that affect your benefits.
+- Keeping you updated on legislative changes that affect your options and benefits.

-- Providing individualized counseling when you request it either in written format or in an office visit.
+- Providing individualized counseling when you request it.

 As always, if you have questions feel free to contact us!

-The following is a brief description of types of service that may be purchased: You must be an active (working) member of APERS or a reciprocal retirement system and have the required service in the System to be eligible to purchase service.
+Standard Service: To be eligible to purchase service, you must be an active (working) member of APERS or a reciprocal retirement system and have the required service in the system.
+Types of service that may be purchased include:

 - APERS contributory service cancelled by a refund of contributions

-- Service where the person was paid by a federal grant
+- Service for which the member was paid by a federal grant

 - Service with a non-participating municipality (for members of APERS only)